SasquatchFuzz/KEXP-Radio/README.md

 KEXP-Radio
 ==========

-KEXP Radio is an OS X (Mountain Lion) status bar utility for streaming KEXP.
+KEXP Radio is an OS X (Mountain Lion/10.8) status bar utility for streaming KEXP.
 I was tired of having to use iTunes to the listen to the stream and wanted a simple utility to use at work.
 I hope to add the ability to see the current artist/track, tag favorites (and view/manage), and add more controls (independent volume, start stream on startup, etc...) but for now it's just a simple stream player.

 I'm not affiliated with KEXP but just a passionate listner.
 For more info about KEXP see below and if you like what you hear be sure to donate to them.